'Southern Charm' Star Kathryn Dennis Wants To Movie Forward For Season 4 With Positive Relationships

 ‘Southern Charm’ Jennifer Snowden And Baby Ascher Home From…

-But Southern Charm star Kathryn Dennis said that after she found out that she and Jennifer had a bit too much in common, she felt betrayed and disgusted.
-Kathryn heard through the grapevine that even though Jennifer was in a long term relationship with a man named Lee, Jennifer had also been hooking up with Thomas.
+However, Southern Charm star Kathryn Dennis said that after she found out that she and Jennifer had a bit too much in common, she felt betrayed and disgusted.
+Kathryn heard through the grapevine that even though Jennifer was in a long-term relationship with a man named Lee, Jennifer had also been hooking up with Thomas.
 So while Jennifer said she had Kathryn’s back last season on Southern Charm, the whole time Jennifer had a secret.

 A post shared by Kathryn Calhoun Dennis (@kathryndennis) on

-Kathryn said she was floored, but still kept Jennifer and baby Ascher in her prayers, especially after she learned of the high risk nature of Jennifer’s pregnancy.
+Kathryn said she was floored, but still kept Jennifer and baby Ascher in her prayers, especially after she learned of the high-risk nature of Jennifer’s pregnancy.

 “I agreed to put the Thomas stuff in the past, but then I found out that I was the only person left off the invite list to Jennifer’s baby shower.
 I mean, WTF?
 We had been talking on the phone about pregnancy and motherhood, and then she dropped me.”

-But the Southern Charm star said that rumors, and posts on social media sealed the deal, as there were posts on Instagram and Twitter suggesting that Jennifer’s son, Ascher, and Kathryn’s son Saint looked a lot alike, and neither Thomas nor Jennifer were denying it publicly.
+However, the Southern Charm star said that rumors and posts on social media sealed the deal, as there were posts on Instagram and Twitter suggesting that Jennifer’s son, Ascher, and Kathryn’s son Saint looked a lot alike, and neither Thomas nor Jennifer denied it publicly.

 “‘m going to comment this again.
 I’m sorry but @jennifersnowden your baby looks just like Katherine’s son?
 I think@thomasravenel is the father of both these boys which is sad because Jennifer is supposed to be Kathryn’s friend.
 I think if I were @kathryndennis I would make Jennifer do a paternity test with both boys to see if they are related which i whole heartily believe.
 I also wouldn’t talk to Jennifer until she does.
 Side by side comparison of these boys are identical almost?”

-Kathryn then claims that at that point, she drew the line in the sand, yet, Jennifer still asked mutual friends, and other cast members on Southern Charm why Kathryn was giving her the cold shoulder.
+Kathryn then claims that at that point, she drew the line in the sand, yet, Jennifer still asked mutual friends and other cast members on Southern Charm why Kathryn was giving her the cold shoulder.

 ????When your daddy brings you a baby sombrero home from Mexico ???? #ImWithTheBand